Ben Affleck and Jennifer Lopez Plan to Spend the Holidays Together

 Jennifer Lawrence Is Expecting, Kylie Jenner ‘Super Excited’ For…

-GQ Men of the Year Awards: Idris Elba, Ed Sheeran, Rege-Jean Pag…

-Ben Affleck and Jennifer Lopez are going to spend the holidays together this year for the first time since rekindling their romance and it's going to be a family affair, a source tells ET.
+Ben Affleck and Jennifer Lopez are going to spend the holidays together this year for the first time since rekindling their romance, a source tells ET.

 Affleck and Lopez have made no secret of their passion for one another -- making a glamorous red carpet appearance in Venice last week that had fans in a frenzy -- and our source says the couple "could not be more in love."